GrowStocks/growtopia-rpc/README.md

 ## Prerequisites
 1. Have Node.JS installed on your system
+2. Have some knowledge on how programming works

+## How-to
-2. Open the Command Prompt
+1. Open the Command Prompt
-3. Run `npm install` to install all required modules
+2. Run `npm install` to install all required modules
-4. Run `pkg index.js` to compile the Node.JS script into a .exe file
+3. Run `pkg index.js` to compile the Node.JS script into a .exe file
-5. Follow the instructions found above starting from the second step
+4. Follow the instructions found above starting from the second step

 # Expected Result